-In this paper, we sought to investigate the extent of population structure and admixture among the Indian and Southeast Asian AA speakers embedded in their autosomal genomes and to combine the results obtained with data from uniparental loci and from regional selection signatures, such as that of the EDAR gene.
-We used Illumina HumanHap 610K genotyping chips on 45 diverse Indian samples covering three major language groups from India relevant to our study ((22 Austroasiatic (19 Munda and 3 Khasi-Aslian), 19 Dravidian (Behar et al. 2010), and 4 Tibeto-Burman speakers)) and 15 Burmese samples from Myanmar.
-These results were combined with the global data set (Li et al. 2008), generated with Illumina HumanHap 650K chips, which, among others, included a set of Pakistani populations as proxy for the Indo-European speakers of South Asia and a sample of 10 individuals from Cambodia which is predominantly a Khmeric speaking country (for a full list of populations and sample sizes see supplementary Table 1).
+In this paper, we sought to investigate the extent of population structure and admixture among the Indian and southeast Asian AA speakers embedded in their autosomal genomes and to combine the results obtained with data from uniparental loci and from regional selection signatures, such as that of the EDAR gene.
+We used Illumina HumanHap 610K genotyping chips on 45 diverse Indian samples covering three major language groups from India relevant to our study (22 Austroasiatic [19 Munda and 3 Khasi-Aslian], 19 Dravidian [Behar et al. 2010], and 4 Tibeto-Burman speakers) and 15 Burmese samples from Myanmar.
+These results were combined with the global data set (Li et al. 2008), generated with Illumina HumanHap 650K chips, which, among others, included a set of Pakistani populations as proxy for the Indo-European speakers of south Asia and a sample of ten individuals from Cambodia which is predominantly a Khmer-speaking country (for a full list of populations and sample sizes see supplementary table S1, Supplementary Material online).